alpyen/fpga-mediaplayer/python/README.md

   -b BLOCKSIZE, --blocksize BLOCKSIZE
                         Scales a pixel by this amount for a bigger preview window.
                         (default: 32)
-  -r RESOLUTION, --resolution RESOLUTION
-                        Resolution in w:h.
-Default: 32:24.
 ```

 It is pretty self explanatory, and if you want to playback a file simple run a command like: `python player.py -i media/demo.enc`

-For now the resolution has to be explicitly passed when calling the player if it differs from 32:24.
-It may be encoded into the media file later.

 The blocksize parameter is used to scale up the window by this factor.
 Meaning, if you have a target file of 8:6 resolution, the window will be too small to be usable, so the player will scale it up by a default of 32 so the window grows to a size of 256:192.
 Vary this parameter if it is still too small.